-(49) Unmarked form of TROPHY MUSEUM HAVE a.7 TROPHY-rep3{horizontal_arc}.
-'The museum has trophies (all around).' b.7 [TROPHY TROPHY TROPHY]{horizontal_arc}.
-'The museum has 3 trophies (spread out).' c. ^{5.7} 3 TROPHY-rep4 horizontal arc.
-'The museum has 3 trophies (all around).' d.7 3 [TROPHY TROPHY TROPHY]{horizontal_arc}.
-'The museum has 3 trophies (spread out).' e.^{6.7} 4 TROPHY-rep4 horizontal arc.
-'The museum has 4 trophies (all around).' f.7 4 [TROPHY TROPHY TROPHY]{horizontal_arc}.
-'The museum has 4 trophies (spread out).' g.7 10 TROPHY-rep4{horizontal arc}.
-'The museum has 10 trophies (all around).' h.7 10 [TROPHY TROPHY TROPHY]{horizontal arc}.
+'''

+(49)

+Unmarked form of TROPHY

+MUSEUM HAVE

+a.
+7 TROPHY-rep3horizontal_arc.

+'The museum has trophies (all around).'

+b.
+[TROPHY TROPHY TROPHY]horizontal arc.

+'The museum has 3 trophies (spread out).'

+c.
+5.7 3 TROPHY-rep4 horizontal arc.

+'The museum has 3 trophies (all around).'

+d.
+3 [TROPHY TROPHY TROPHY] horizontal_arc.

+'The museum has 3 trophies (spread out).'

+e.
+6.7 4 TROPHY-rep4 horizontal_arc.

+'The museum has 4 trophies (all around).'

+f.
+7 4 [TROPHY TROPHY TROPHY]horizontal_arc.

+'The museum has 4 trophies (spread out).'

+g.
+10 TROPHY-rep4horizontal arc.

+'The museum has 10 trophies (all around).'

+h.
+7 10 [TROPHY TROPHY TROPHY]horizontal_arc.

 'The museum has 10 trophies (spread out).'

 (ASL 34, 2216; 3 judgments)

+'''

 The same point is made by the paradigm in (50), which primarily differs from (49) in that a nominal form of TROPHY is used, involving one repetition in the singular.
-As was mentioned earlier, the distinction between nominal and unmarked forms seems to be neutralized in the plural, which normally uses the unmarked form - with the result that the attempt to create an unpunctuated repetition of the nominal form leads to a slight deviance, as in (50)a,c,e,g.
+As was mentioned earlier, the distinction between nominal and unmarked forms seems to be neutralized in the (unpunctuated) plural, which normally uses the unmarked form - with the result that the attempt to create an unpunctuated repetition of the nominal form leads to a slight deviance, as in (50)a,c,e,g.
 What matters for our purposes is that the punctuated repetitions are acceptable with numerals, in particular 4 and 10 in the boldfaced examples in (50)f,h.
 Here too, iconic information is provided to the effect that the trophies are spread out or all around (the consultant sometimes mentioned more precise iconic information involving arc-shaped arrangements; see the Supplementary Materials).
-We note that in (49)-(50), some examples with unpunctuated repetitions co-occurring with numerals are somewhat degraded.
-For Lamberton, the source of the slight deviance is phonological: the nominal form of TROPHY (i.e. TROPHYn) already involves a repetition, and adding the unpunctuated repetition on top of it makes the form less acceptable.
-Be that as it may, our primary point here is that punctuated repetitions are acceptable in such environments.

-Nominal form of TROPHY39 (50) MUSEUM HAVE a.6 TROPHYn-rep3{horizontal_arc}.
-'The museum has trophies all around.' b.7 [TROPHYn TROPHYn TROPHYn]{horizontal_arc}.
-'The museum has 3 trophies spread out.' c. ^{5.3} 3 TROPHYn-rep3{horizontal arc}.
-'The museum has 3 trophies all around.' d.7 3 [TROPHYn TROPHYn TROPHYn]{horizontal arc}.
-'The museum has 3 trophies spread out.' e.6 4 TROPHYn-rep3{horizontal_arc}.
-'The museum has 4 trophies all around.' f.7 4 [TROPHYn TROPHYn TROPHYn]{horizontal_arc}.
-'The museum has 4 trophies spread out.' g. ^{5.7} 10 TROPHYn-rep3{horizontal arc}.
-'The museum has 10 trophies all around.' h.7 10 [TROPHYn TROPHYn TROPHYn]{horizontal are}.
+In any event, punctuated repetitions are acceptable in such environments.

+'''

+Nominal form of TROPHY38

+(50)

+MUSEUM HAVE

+a.
+TROPHYn-rep3horizontal_arc.

+'The museum has trophies all around.'

+b.
+[TROPHYn TROPHYn TROPHYn]horizontal arc.

+'The museum has 3 trophies spread out.'

+c.
+5.3 3 TROPHYn-rep3horizontal_arc.

+'The museum has 3 trophies all around.'

+d.
+3 [TROPHYn TROPHYn TROPHYn]horizontal arc.

+'The museum has 3 trophies spread out.'

+e.
+4 TROPHYn-rep3horizontal_arc.

+'The museum has 4 trophies all around.'

+f.
+74 [TROPHYn TROPHYn TROPHYn]horizontal_arc.

+'The museum has 4 trophies spread out.'

+g.
+5.7 10 TROPHYn-rep3horizontal arc.

+'The museum has 10 trophies all around.'

+h.
+7 10 [TROPHYn TROPHYn TROPHYn]horizontal arc.

 'The museum has 10 trophies spread out.'

 (ASL, 34, 2218; 3 judgments)

+'''

-39 In 1/3 judgment, the consultant mentioned an additional possible reading for (50)c,e,f,h, involving 3, 4 or 10 groups of trophies.
+38 In 1/3 judgment, the consultant mentioned an additional possible reading for (50)c,e,f,h, involving 3, 4 or 10 groups of trophies.
 See the Supplementary Materials for details (judgments dated [JL 16.12.05]).